0xDones/tfgen/README.md

   var1: value1
   var2: value2
 template_files:
-  <file_name>: |
+  template1.tf: |
     template content
-  <another_template>: |
+  template2.tf: |
     template content
 ```

 #### How config files are parsed

 __tfgen__ will recursively look for all `.tfgen.yaml` files from the target directory up to the parent directories until it finds the __root config file__, if it doesn't find the file it will exit with an error.
-All the other files found on the way up are merged into the root config file, and the inner configuration have precedence over the outer.
+All the other files found on the way up are merged into the root config file, and the __inner config file have precedence over the outer__.

 We have two types of configuration files: